Giani Kuldeep Singh Gargaj

 Giani Kuldeep Singh Gargaj (born c.
-1985) is an Indian Sikh preacher and the acting Jathedar of the Akal Takht, the highest temporal seat of the Sikhs.
+1985) is an Indian Sikh preacher and the acting Jathedar of the Akal Takht.
 He also serves as the Jathedar of Takht Sri Kesgarh Sahib at Anandpur Sahib, Punjab.
-Known for his strong Panthic credentials and traditional scholarship, he represents a younger generation of Sikh clergy within the Shiromani Gurdwara Parbandhak Committee (SGPC).

-Early life and education
+Early life

-Giani Kuldeep Singh Gargaj was born in Jabbowal village of Amritsar district, Punjab, India.
+Giani Kuldeep Singh Gargaj was born in Jabbowal village in Amritsar district, Punjab, India.
 He was raised in an Amritdhari Sikh family.

-He holds a Master of Arts in History and a Diploma in Sikh Studies from the Sikh Missionary College, Ludhiana.
+He holds a Master of Arts in History and a Diploma in Sikh Studies from Sikh Missionary College, Ludhiana.

 Religious and social work

-Gargaj began his career as a kathā-vācak (preacher) in the early 2000s.
+Gargaj began working as a kathā-vācak Sikh preacher in the early 2000s.

-He is known for his discourses on classical Sikh texts such as Sri Gur Partap Suraj Granth, Prachin Panth Parkash, and the Sikh Rehat Maryada.

-Apart from preaching, he has also been involved in social welfare and the education of under-privileged children and orphans.
+Reports have described his preaching work as including Sikh religious texts such as Sri Gur Partap Suraj Granth, Prachin Panth Parkash, and the Sikh Rehat Maryada.
+He has also been reported to be involved in social welfare and education-related work for underprivileged children and orphans.

 Appointment as Jathedar

-In March 2025, the SGPC appointed Gargaj as the Jathedar of Takht Sri Kesgarh Sahib, Anandpur Sahib, and as the acting Jathedar of Akal Takht at Amritsar.
+In March 2025, the SGPC appointed Gargaj as the Jathedar of Takht Sri Kesgarh Sahib at Anandpur Sahib and as the acting Jathedar of Akal Takht at Amritsar.